 Communications

-The Communications Division is comprised of 1 Communications Manager, 4 Communications Team Leaders, and 14 Emergency Communications Operators.
-The Emergency Communications Operators (dispatchers) are divided into four teams and work twelve-hour shifts.
+The Georgetown Police Department’s Communications Division is comprised of a communications manager, four communications team leaders, and 14 emergency communications operators (dispatchers).
+The emergency communications operators are divided into four teams and work 12-hour shifts.
 They are the first contact of all 911 calls made from within the city limits of Georgetown.
 They are responsible for all radio communications for Police, Fire, and EMS, and dispatch all priority and non-priority calls for service.
 They are also responsible for after-hour call-outs for other city departments.

 Did you know that you can text 911 if you are unable to make a voice call?
 Text to 911 was not developed as a replacement for calling 911, but can be effective in some situations.